karekruik/tramtime/README.md

 * Wemos d1 wakes up and this loop restarts

-Foot note: I know it is overengineered solution but until I learn better.
+Foot note: I know it is an overengineered solution until I learn to do better.